+Your business can learn a lot from some of Europe’s most significant recent whistleblowing cases.
 Whistleblowing is about “speaking truth to power” when internal corporate mechanisms for preventing fraud and corruption fail.
 Whistleblowers are often seen as heroes who put their lives on hold and careers at risk to disclose misconduct.
 But, in some cases, they experience reprisals and face dire consequences for their choices.
 In recent history, three instances of financial misconduct and public safety concerns highlight the differences in the way Austria, France, and Italy deal with disclosures of wrongdoing and freedom of the press.
-In many ways landmark cases, all involved external reporting channels that required the press to publish a story after internal mechanisms failed.
+In many ways landmark cases, all involved external whistleblowing channels that required the press to publish a story after internal mechanisms failed.

 In 2021, researcher Francesco Zambon was threatened with dismissal when he revealed Italy’s pandemic plan had not been updated since 2006.
 Italian citizens were in the midst of battling the first COVID-19 wave and many hospitals were in chaos.
 The World Health Organisation (WHO) published, and then quickly withdrew the report.
 It was later revealed that then Assistant Director General Ranieri Guerra had threatened Zambon and silenced the research findings.
 Guerra had served as Director of Prevention and had not updated the plan during his tenure.